CSFrequency/firebase-device-store-ios-sdk/README.md

 This cannot be done automatically with `onAuthStateChanged` as the user won't have permission to remove the token from Firestore as they are already signed out by this point and the Cloud Firestore security rules will prevent the database deletion.

+TODO: From the code it looks like this takes a 'handler' callback that isn't documented here?
 #### `FirebaseDeviceStore.subscribe(): void`

 Subscribe a device store to the Firebase App.
 This will: